Beware These 12 Vulnerabilities of Wi-Fi That Put You at Risk of Dangerous Frag Attacks4 Min Well Spent

 What is a frag attack?

-A frag (fragmentation and aggregation) attack either captures traffic toward unsecured networks to then clone and impersonate servers, or opens the network by injecting plaintext frames that look like handshake messages.
+Frag Attack (Fragmentation and Aggregation Attacks) either captures traffic toward unsecured networks to then clone and impersonate servers, or opens the network by injecting plaintext frames that look like handshake messages.
 More simply, frag attacks trick your network devices into thinking they are doing something safe.

 Three of the issues that emerged are design flaws within Wi-Fi as a protocol.
 The rest are programming mistakes.